oookoook/spider-trait-database/db/README.md

 key_buffer_size = 10M
 ```

+## Setting up the database backups

+There are prepared scripts for backuping the databse in the `db/backup` directory.
+Run the `setup` script to configure the backups: paths and credentials.
+The script adds symlink to `etc/cron.daily` to run the backup periodically.
+The script creates a full backup every third friday (and deletes all the old backups in the directory).
+On other days, the backup is only incremental.

+You can call the backup manually: `backup` or `backup full` (the later command forces the script to make the full backup, removing all the older backups in the directory).

 ## Schema model

 * The `db-model.mwb` file is created in MySQL Workbench tool and contains the database design.